danielzeev/RenameAndTag/README.md

-# RenameAndTag: MP3 File Renamer and Metadata Updater
+# RenameAndTag

-This Python script automates renaming audiobook chapter MP3 files (or other MP3 files) based on a table of contents (TOC) text file, and/or updating the MP3 ID3 metadata titles to match their filenames.
-It runs all operations inside a temporary Python virtual environment to keep dependencies isolated and clean.
+RenameAndTag is a Python utility that automates renaming audiobook MP3 files (or other MP3 files) using a chapter list and updating the MP3 ID3 metadata title tags to match their filenames.
+It runs all operations inside a temporary Python virtual environment, keeping your system clean and dependency-free.

 ---

 ## Features

-- **Optional filename renaming** based on a TOC text file (chapter titles).
-- **Metadata title updating** for MP3 files, cleaning out leading track numbers.
-- Automatic creation and cleanup of a **temporary Python virtual environment**.
-- No manual dependency installation needed — `mutagen` is installed automatically in the venv.
+- ✅ Rename MP3 files using a plain `.txt` table of contents (TOC).
+- ✅ Clean up and update MP3 ID3 title metadata automatically.
+- ✅ Runs in a temporary virtual environment — no system-wide installs.
-- Cross-platform support (Windows, macOS, Linux).
+- ✅ Cross-platform support (Windows, macOS, Linux).

+---

+## Input Requirements

+To use the `--rename_files` option, you must supply a **plain text file** with chapter titles — one title per line.
+This file will be used to rename the MP3 files **in order**.

 ---